IIT-EnergySystemModels/openTEPES/doc/rst/Papers.rst

 =================
 The model has being used in these publications:

+* E.F.
+Alvarez, L. Olmos, A. Ramos, K. Antoniadou-Plytaria, D. Steen, and L.A.
+Tuan "Values and Impacts of Incorporating Local Flexibility Services in Transmission Expansion Planning"
+  PSCC 2022.
+Porto, Portugal.

 * A. Ramos, S. Huclin, J.P.
 Chaves "Analysis of different storage technologies in the Spain NECP for 2030" IEA Wind Task 25 Spring 2022 meeting.
 May 2022.
   (`Presentation <https://pascua.iit.comillas.edu/aramos/papers/StorageTechnologies.pdf>`_)